-Article 9.7.
-Market Access
+ARTICLE 9.7: Market Access

-1. With respect to market access through the modes of supply identified in the definition of "trade in services" contained in Article 9.1, each Party shall accord services and service suppliers of the other Party treatment no less favourable than that provided for under the terms, limitations and conditions agreed and specified in its Schedule of Specific Commitments.
-(4)
+- With respect to market access through the modes of supply identified in the definition of "trade in services" contained in Article 9.1, each Party shall accord services and service suppliers of the other Party treatment no less favourable than that provided for under the terms, limitations and conditions agreed and specified in its Schedule of Specific Commitments.4 - In sectors where market access commitments are undertaken, the measures which a Party shall not maintain or adopt, either on the basis of a regional subdivision or on the basis of its entire territory, unless otherwise specified in its Schedule of Specific Commitments, are defined as:

-(4) If a Party undertakes a market-access commitment in relation to the supply of a service th.rough the mode of supply referred 10 in paragraph (a) of the definition of "trade in services" in Article 9.1 and if the cross-border movement of capital is an essential part of the service itself, that Party is thereby committed to allow such movement of capital.
+4 If a Party undertakes a market-access commitment in relation to the supply of a service through the mode of supply referred to in paragraph (a) of the definition of "trade in services" in Article 9.1 and if the cross-border movement of capital is an essential part of the service itself, that Party is thereby committed to allow such movement of capital.
 If a Party undertakes a market-access commitment in relation to the supply of a service through the mode of supply referred to in paragraph (c) of the definition of "trade in services" in Article 9.1 (Definitions), it is thereby committed to allow related transfers of capital into its territory.

-- 2. In sectors where market access commitments are undertaken, the measures wbjcb a Party shaU not maintain or adopt, either on the basis of a regional subdivision or on the basis of its entire territory, unless otherwise specified in its Schedule of Specific Commitments, are defined as: - (a) limitations on the number of service suppliers whether in the form of numerical quotas, monopolies, exclusive service suppliers or the requirements of an economic needs test; - (b) limitations on the total value of service transactions or assets in the form of numerical quotas or the requirement of an economic needs test; - (c) limitations on the total number of service operations or on the total quantity of service output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test; (5) - (5) This subparagraph does not cover measures of a Party which limit inputs for the supply of services. - (d) limitations on the total number of natural persons that may be employed in a particular service sector or that a service supplier may employ and who are necessary for, and directly related to, the supply of a specific service in the form of numerical quotas or the requirement of an economic needs test; - (e) measures which restrict or require specific types of legal entity or joint venture through which a service supplier may supply a service; and - (f) limitations on the participation of foreign capital in terms of maximum percentage limit on foreign shareholding or the total value of individual or aggregate foreign investment.
+- (a) limitations on the number of service suppliers whether in the form of numerical quotas, monopolies, exclusive service suppliers or the requirements of an economic needs test; - (b) limitations on the total value of service transactions or assets in the form of numerical quotas or the requirement of an economic needs test; - (c) limitations on the total number of service operations or on the total quantity of service output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test;5 - (d) limitations on the total number of natural persons that may be employed in a particular service sector or that a service supplier may employ and who are necessary for, and directly related to, the supply of a specific service in the form of numerical quotas or the requirement of an economic needs test; - (e) measures which restrict or require specific types of legal entity or joint venture through which a service supplier may supply a service; and - (f) limitations on the participation of foreign capital in terms of maximum percentage limit on foreign shareholding or the total value of individual or aggregate foreign investment.

-Article 9.8.
-National Treatment
+ARTICLE 9.8: National Treatment

-- 1. With respect to the services sectors inscribed in its Schedule of Specific Commitments, and subject to any conditions and qualifications set out therein, each Party shall accord to services and service suppliers of the other Party, in respect of all measures affecting the supply of services, treatment no less favourable than that it accords to its own like services and service suppliers.
-(6) - (6) Specific commitments assumed under this Article shall not be construed to require either Party to compensate for any inherent competitive disadvantages which result from the foreign character of the relevant services or service suppliers. - 2.
-A Party may meet the requirement in paragraph 1 by according to services and service suppliers of the other Party either formally identical treatment or formally different treatment to that it accords to its own like services and service suppliers. - 3.
-Formally identical or formally different treatment by a Party shall be considered to be less favourable if it modifies the conditions of competition in favour of services or service suppliers of that Party compared to the like service or service suppliers of the other Party.
+- 1. With respect to the services sectors inscribed in its Schedule of Specific Commitments, and subject to any conditions and qualifications set out therein, each Party shall accord to services and service suppliers of the other Party, in respect of all measures affecting the supply of services, treatment no less favourable than that it accords to its own like services and service suppliers.6 - A Party may meet the requirement in paragraph 1 by according to services and service suppliers of the other Party either formally identical treatment or formally different treatment to that it accords to its own like services and service suppliers.